The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Mackey functors and sheaves

-We call $p^{-1}(x)$ the \textbf{stalk} of $E$ at $x$ and is denoted by $E_x$.
+We call $p^{-1}(x)$ the \textbf{stalk} of $E$ at $x$ and denote it $E_x$.
 An element of a stalk is called a \textbf{germ}. \end{definition} Note that points (\ref{item:sheafeq}) and (\ref{item:sheafab}) give a map of sets for point (\ref{item:sheafcomb}), but they do not imply that it is a map of $\mathbb{Q}$-modules.
 Given a $G$-equivariant sheaf $(E,p)$ over $X$ and $x \in X$, the stalk $E_x$ (equipped with the discrete topology) has a continuous action of $\stab_G(x)$.

 As in the non-equivariant case, given an open subset $U \subseteq X$ the space of (continuous) sections

 has an addition operation (defined stalk-wise).
 The sections are not required to be $G$-equivariant.
 Allowing $U$ to vary defines a functor from the set of open subsets of $X$ to $\mathbb{Q}$-modules.
 Moreover, one can show that